Joeski88/know-food/README.md

         2. The main quiz is clearly layed out and obviously displayed for practicallity for the user.
         3. The questions are clearly displayed, and answers are picture buttons. the answer highlights either, green for correct or red for incorrect.
         4. The questions are randomised from a choice of 15 questions, and the quiz is scored out of 10.
-        5. At the end of the quiz, the user is given their final total score, and given an option to submit their score to the score board.
+        5. At the end of the quiz, the user is given their final total score.

     2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to complete the quiz easily.